-There are, of course, any number of reasons you may want to place an object in Lucite—and you may already have a very clear idea of what that object is.
+There are any number of reasons you may want to place an object in Lucite.
+You may already have a very clear idea of what that object is.

 Like the soldier who asked us to preserve shrapnel from the wound, he’d narrowly survived.